The best Android emulator for PC

 - Step 7: Run Fly GPS in expert mode and choose your fake location.

-- Step 8: Set out to catch Pokémons around the world from your sofa.
+- Step 8: Start catching Pokémons around the world without getting off your sofa.

 Now that you know, you're probably asking yourself where to download this emulator to your PC.
 Don't search any longer, here you can find a link to get hold of the latest and fastest version of this emulation software.